coveooss/connectivity-library/Moxie KB/README.md

-# Indexing GoMoxie Esing the Generic REST API Connector
+# Indexing GoMoxie Using the Generic REST API Connector

 ## Use Case
 This example shows how to index GoMoxie Knowledge Base Articles.